almsam/Open-Cycle/README.md

 **OpenCycle** is developed under the OSPREY project as part of its mission to support open, inclusive, & cutting edge software.
 Contributors to OpenCycle are members of the OSPREY community & will be developing a viable product under the slow & steady model — while also learning modern web technologies through hands-on experience.

-For more info see the [OSPREY project repo](https://github.com/almsam/OSPREY)
+For more info, see the [OSPREY project repo](https://github.com/almsam/OSPREY)

 ## Code of Conduct